-ar•bi•trage (är b -träzh ) n. - The purchase of securities on one market for immediate resale on another market in order to profit from a price discrepancy.
+ar•bi•trage (är b -träzh ) n. - The nearly simultaneous purchase and sale of securities or foreign exchange in different markets in order to profit from price discrepancies.

 As a simple example, let’s use an ETF that is made up of four equities.
-Each equity trades at $25 and the actual ETF trades at $100.
-The ETF tracks an index that consists of the same for equities, but two shares of each stock are in the index.
+Each equity trades at $25, and the actual ETF trades at $100.
+The ETF tracks an index that consists of the same four equities, but two shares of each stock are in the index.
 Therefore the index is trading at $200.
 Everything is in balance and so far so good.

-So if the underlying equities move up, so should the ETF and the index n direct correlation.
+If the underlying equities move up, so should the ETF and the index in direct correlation.
 And vice versa if the equities are down.
-But what happens when the equities move faster than the ETF and the Index?
+But what happens when the equities move faster than the ETF and the index?

 The Role of Arbitragers

 That’s when the arbitragers step in.
 Before you can blink, they are selling the overpriced index and ETF and buying the underlying equities to capture that extra risk-free dollar.
 Eventually (and rather quickly), the arbitrage trades push the equities, indexes, and ETFs back in line so that all three investments are once again in balance.
 And the arbitrage opportunity is gone (and short-lived).

 While this is an extreme example, statistics have shown that most arbitrage situations are closer to pennies than dollars, the trading volume does make it worth an arbitrager's while.
 But more important, arbitrage trades play an important role in the world of ETFs.
 They keep your investments correctly priced at least according to the market.

 So that is how arbitrage works, but as I mentioned above, unless you are an institutional trader (or really on your game), most of these rare instances will be gone too fast for you to capitalize.
 And they are pennies on the dollar, so you would need to do it on a large scale.
 But the concept is important to understand.